Scaling of the geomagnetic secular variation time scales: Discussion

-The scaling of the secular variation spectrum $\Rsv(l) \equiv \FBt(l,\rout) \sim l^2$ at the large scales $l \lesssim 13$ found in both of our simulations is consistent with most of the results based on satellite observations, for example, see \cite{Holme11}.
-For $l \gtrsim 13$, it is currently unclear how $\Rsv$ behaves although, at least in principle, it is possible to resolve $\dot{\V B}$ for $l \gtrsim 13$ since the lithospheric field is static \cite[]{Gillet10}.
-Hypothetically, if the shape of $\Rsv$ is similar to our simulation results in \Fig{fig:FBtl_r} or \Fig{fig:sf}(b) and $\lpeak$ can be determined, we can make an order-of-magnitude estimate on the time scale of a large-scale mode $\llow < l_\eta$ at some radius $r_1$ in the interior.
+The scaling of the secular variation spectrum $\Rsv(l) \equiv \FBt(l,\rout) \sim l^2$ at the large scales found in our simulations is consistent with most of the results based on satellite observations, for example, see \cite{Gillet10}, \cite{Holme11} and more recently, \cite{Finlay20} which extends the observations of $\Rsv$ up to $l \approx 17$, thanks to the fact that $\V{\dot B}$ is less polluted by the static lithospheric field than $\V B$ itself.
+Beyond $l \approx 17$, it is currently unclear how $\Rsv$ behaves.
+Hypothetically, if the shape of $\Rsv$ is similar to our simulation results in \Fig{fig:FBtl_r}(a) or \Fig{fig:sf}(b) and $\lpeak$ can be determined, we can make an order-of-magnitude estimate on the time scale of a large-scale mode $\llow < l_\eta$ at some radius $r_1$ in the interior.
 We assume $\tau = \tau_* l^{-1/2}$ for $l < l_\tau$ in the interior.
 Making the approximation $l_\tau = l_\eta$, we have the estimate